HS116/Covid-Webscraper-with-Twitter-Bot/README.md

 https://twitter.com/LilRengsayeed

 ## Future plans for project:
 1.)
-Automate storing the data in a JSON or CSV/
+Automate storing the data in a JSON or CSV\
 2.)
-Automate the bot running in the background, so I don't have to press run/ 3.)
+Automate the bot running in the background, so I don't have to press run\
+3.)
 Generate a plotly graph as well, and display this through the twitter update